Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 #### Existing Features

 * **Popup Start Modal** - The first time user visit the site, a popup window appears with information about the site.
+Includes 2 videos to play in the popup window.

 * **Zooms** - On the maps right side user can zoom in and out of the map window to better research the area.